psi-consortium/psi/doc/PSI/PSI-CST/casestudy.md

 While the previous two business processes did not rely on the broker PSS nor on PSID APIs and were performed out of the scope of the broker software, once the products are procured, the broker and Resource Provider software can now leverage the PSID APIs to introduce automation into the process.

-For it to be available in the broker platform, the SES Product needs to be defined as per the PSID terms.
+For it to be available in the broker platform, the A-Sat Product needs to be defined as per the PSID terms.
 Please refer to section "Specifications, Catalogs and Offerings" of the PSID "TAD (Terms, Abbreviations and Definitions)" document for a description of what PSID terms are used to define a given product.

-An example definition of the SES product is as follows - Name: Trunk mPOWERED product (only a general description is provided for practical purposes, as precise specifications would be too lengthy and not required for the purpose of this document):
+An example definition of the A-Sat product is as follows - Name: Trunk mPOWERED product (only a general description is provided for practical purposes, as precise specifications would be too lengthy and not required for the purpose of this document):

 * Physical Resource Specifications: Intellian Terminal, 2 x 1.3m 20W, model mP130, Gateway infrastructure, etc.
 * Logical Resource Specifications: Bandwidth allowing for a minimum combination of FWD and RTN of 50 Mbps, where FWD and RTN have variable pre-defined ratios.